Splittikin/RoA-Workshop-Sorter/README.md

+<h1>This script is now OBSOLETE!
+Character sorting has been implemented in the Rivals of Aether game itself!</h1>
+<p>You can now sort characters in RoA within the game itself, by going to the Extras menu, into Steam Workshop, onto the characters tab.
+Select a character like you're about to move it, and press SELECT.
+Thus, there's no need to use an external python script to do this anymore.
+As such, this repository is now archived.
+Feel free to look through it if you want to, though.</p>

 <h1>Rivals of Aether Workshop Sorter</h1>
 <p>Here is a Python script that will search all of your Rivals of Aether workhop items, & sort them out alphabetically.
 Ideal for those who have an extremely large amount of Workshop items installed & are having trouble quickly finding specific items.</p>